 The Week Before

-By Friday morning it was no longer just a rumour.
-The Island was buzzing with the news and a bunch of kids on Glencairn was ready for the fight.
+By Friday morning it is no longer just a rumour.
+The Island is buzzing with the news and a bunch of kids on Glencairn are ready for the fight.

 ‘Hey, you guys?’ yelled Zoran as he flew down the jetty, leap-frogging three dogs and four schoolbags before skidding to a halt in front of the twins.
 'Did you see theStar’sfront page?’